Rethinking the Goal System

 Let's see:

 From the point of view of the representative who did not reach the goals, their income is preserved, immediately.
-Depending on the ties that the representative has with the customers they serve, they may maintain this customer base for a lifetime.
+Depending on the ties that the representative has with the customers they serve, they may maintain this customer portfolio for a lifetime.

 While looking for another source of income; or even when deciding to retire.